xunillen2/xunillen2/README.md

-Lynx dude that is interested in hardware and firmware.
+Lynx dude that likes working with hardware and firmware.

 Website: "in progress"